Lemoncode/react-by-sample/04 Callback/readme.md

 - Then, load http://localhost:8080/ in a browser to see the output.

- Now, the greeting only change when the user clicks on the change button.
+ Now, the greetings message only changes when the user clicks the change button.

-> What happens if we simulate an AJAX call, let's place in the app on componentWillMount a timeout and set the name value.
+> What happens if we simulate an AJAX call?
+Let's place in the app's componentWillMount a timeout and set the name value in the timeout's callback.